phamdinhkhanh/vnquant/README.md

 # 5. Get finance, cashflow, business and basic index reports (0.0.3)

-In version 0.0.3 you can download finance, cashflow, business and basic index reports with class `vnquant.DataLoader.FinanceLoader`.
+In version 0.0.3 you can download finance, cashflow, business and basic index reports with class `vnquant.data.FinanceLoader`.
 Currently, we only support you clone one symbol per each time.
 To use this class you import as bellow:

 ```
-import vnquant.DataLoader as dl
+import vnquant.data as dt
-loader = dl.FinanceLoader(symbol = 'VND',
+loader = dt.FinanceLoader(symbol = 'VND',
                           start = '2019-06-02',
                           end = '2021-12-31')
 ```